1.1 Who should read this guidance?

-In line with the requirements under Chapter 7 of the Solicitors' Code of Conduct, a firm might, for example, ask for information on the third party associated person’s own internal policies, unless the risk assessment is that the third party’s role in a matter is unlikely to afford an opportunity to facilitate evasion.
+A firm might, for example, ask for information on the third party associated person’s own internal policies, unless the risk assessment is that the third party’s role in a matter is unlikely to afford an opportunity to facilitate evasion.

 (c) External communication

 Recognising the importance placed on adequately communicating policies and procedures, firms may consider producing material on compliance with the Act that could be usefully communicated to clients or other entities for whom the firm is an associated person.

 This information could include a statement of compliance with the Act and the firm’s commitment not to facilitate tax evasion, for example, on its website and/or in its terms of business.

 Monitoring and review will be required to ensure policies and procedures are appropriate and effective and continue to be as the environment and the firm develop.